ben-ng/cranium/README.md

 `function cost () {}`

 Returns a transform stream that accepts a stream of instances and outputs a single float between zero and one.
 The float is the percentage of instances that were correctly classified.

+## Intent

+Plenty of options for machine learning exist if your dataset can fit in memory.
+I recommend my Matt Rajca's [LearnKit](https://github.com/mattrajca/LearnKit), or [Weka](http://www.cs.waikato.ac.nz/ml/weka) if you like having a GUI.

+The amount of data you need to build a good classifier increases with the number of features you have, so out of memory errors become a problem when dealing with thousands of features.
+For example, Weka fails to perform logistic regression with more than a couple thousand features on a 5mb dataset.
+Cranium never assumes that your instances can fit in memory, so you can use it on terabytes of data.

+Cranium works with node streams, so you have a lot of flexibility with your input.
+Using streams sacrifies speed for memory efficiency -- Cranium uses a constant amount of memory that is typically below 100mb.

 ## License
 The MIT License (MIT)